disi-unibo-nlp/meme-weaver/README.md

 , where `${HUGGINGFACE_DATASET}` and `${CSV_OUTPUT_PATH}` refer to the path of the previously uploaded dataset and the desired output path for the generated .csv file, respectively.

 ## 🔧 MemeWeaver Fine-Tuning
 Make sure the repository name matches the value you pass to the `--dataset_name` parameter in `commands/train_multimodal.sh`.
-You can find the upload logic in `push_to_huggingface.py`.
 Once the datasets are available on Hugging Face, initiate fine-tuning of CLIP (MemeWeaver) on EXIST and MAMI by running:

 ```bash
 sh commands/train_multimodal.sh